carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 <br> We rely on load testing to assess system performance.

 #### [TAG SPRING]
-Spring Boot accelerates backend development in Java menos codigo menos arquivos de configuracao facil star de uma aplicacao muita simplicidade ao usar os starters
+“Spring Boot accelerates backend development in Java.
+It lets us write less code, deal with fewer configuration files, and quickly spin up a new application.
+And thanks to the starters, everything becomes much simpler — dependencies, auto-configurations, and common setups basically work out of the box.”

-🔵 Spring Core <br>
+🔵 Spring Core
-It’s like a box of LEGO pieces: everything is there, but you assemble everything manually. <br>
+“It’s like a box of LEGO pieces: everything is there, but you have to assemble the structure yourself.”
-It provides the fundamentals: IoC, Dependency Injection, ApplicationContext, AOP, and the base for MVC. <br>
+It provides the essentials: IoC, Dependency Injection, ApplicationContext, AOP, and the foundation for Spring MVC and the entire Spring ecosystem.

-🟢 Spring Boot <br>
+🟢 Spring Boot
-It’s like pre-assembled LEGO: most of the heavy lifting is already done. <br>
+It’s like pre-assembled LEGO: most of the heavy lifting is already done.
-It reduces boilerplate and loads automatic configurations based on the dependencies you add. <br>
+It reduces boilerplate and loads automatic configurations based on the dependencies you add.

-🟣 Spring Starters <br>
+🟣 Spring Starters
-They are ready-made kits that bundle related dependencies. <br>
-When you include a starter, Spring Boot knows exactly which configurations to load for you. <br>
+“It’s like getting pre-assembled LEGO modules: most of the heavy lifting is already done for you.”
+It reduces boilerplate, handles configuration automatically, and boots your application using auto-configuration and opinionated defaults based on the dependencies you add.

+1. Inversion of Control (IoC)
+It is the principle where Spring itself controls the lifecycle of objects.
+Instead of manually creating instances using new, Spring creates, manages, and provides these objects for you.

+2. Dependency Injection (DI)
+This is the mechanism Spring uses to apply IoC.
+DI automatically injects dependencies into classes (via @Autowired, constructors, etc.).
+This reduces coupling and makes the code cleaner, more modular, and easier to test.

+3. Spring Container
+This is the core of the Spring framework.
+The Container is responsible for: creating objects (beans) managing their lifecycle resolving dependencies applying configurations
+Nothing works without the Spring Container.

+4. Spring MVC
+This is the Spring module used to build REST APIs and web applications following the Model–View–Controller pattern.
+It provides:
+routing (@Controller, @RestController)
+HTTP request handling
+JSON serialization
+validation mechanisms

+5. Spring Data Access (ORM)
+This module simplifies data access.
+It includes Spring Data JPA, integration with Hibernate, and other ORM technologies.
+It greatly reduces boilerplate and automatically generates repository implementations.

+6. Simplified Configuration
+Spring offers multiple ways to configure an application in a simple and intuitive manner: annotations (@Component, @Configuration, etc.)
+YAML/Properties files
+Spring Boot autoconfiguration
+This removes the need for the large XML configuration files used in older versions.

+7. Real-Time Capabilities
+Spring provides support for reactive and real-time applications through:
+Spring WebFlux
+Streams
+Backpressure
+Reactive programming
+This enables systems to handle thousands of simultaneous connections while consuming minimal resources.

 💬 Professional Summary of My Experience with Spring <br>
 I work with the full Spring ecosystem. <br>